Elinor Florence, Author

 (Photo Credit: U.S. Navy, now in the collection of the National Archives.)

-The chute was opened and hung up for 48 hours to enable it to air; weather permitting, the parachute was taken outside and aired by nature, ballooning with the wind.
-It was then well shaken to get rid of any insects.
+The chute was opened and hung up for 48 hours to enable it to air.
+Weather permitting, the parachute was taken outside and aired by nature, ballooning with the wind, and well shaken to get rid of any insects.

-At periodic intervals, the women also went up in an aircraft and “drop-tested” the chutes, attached to 180-pound dummies.
+At intervals, the women also went up in airplanes and “drop-tested” the chutes, attached to 180-pound dummies.
 According to the Foothill Fliers: “The girls feel like bombardiers as they circle the drome at 100 miles per hour, hefting the dummies out!”

 Here’s a group of WRENS (Women’s Royal Canadian Naval Service) checking to see that a parachute is filling correctly, by opening it in the wind.

-Here’s a photo of women mending chutes at No. 38 Wing RAF & Airborne Division Headquarters.
-You can see by the volume of fabric and the number of lines that this was a fairly cumbersome job.
+These women are mending chutes at No. 38 Wing RAF & Airborne Division Headquarters.
+You can see by the volume of fabric and lines that this was a cumbersome job.

 Mary Purdue, whoever she was, was named in this advertisement for an American brand of cereal as a Champion Parachute Maker.